AlexandreBrillant/yupee/README.md

 ### Implicit loading

 You can load multiple components for the same page using using a **data-yup** attribute, then it will use the html attribute **id** for loading automatically the yup component inside a **yups** subdirectory.
-If a yup component is inside another yup component then it will change the loading path, the parent component become a folder for this yup child.
+If a yup component is inside another yup component then it will change the loading path, the parent yup component become a folder for this yup child.

-Each Yup component will have a specific container depending the location of the data-yup attribute.
+Each Yup component will have a specific container depending the location of the **data-yup** attribute.

 Example